 It was about an hour before dusk when a sudden movement caught my eye.
 A large, brown creature scampered around, blending into the landscape.
 Could this be it?
 I lay on the ground on my belly, peering intensely through the binoculars.
 A chubby face came into view, curious glimmering eyes and a quivering nose completed the picture.
 I felt a rush of satisfaction and excitement on seeing my first marmot.
 It looked adorable and supremely cuddle-worthy.
 No matter how cute, I kept my distance, respecting that it was a wild animal.

 Soon there was a group of them scurrying about.
 Marmots are a type of ground squirrel and belong to the rodent family.
 They feed on grass, fresh shoots, and roots.
-Their predators are Tibetan wolves and snow leopards, as well as lammergeiers and golden eagles.
+Their predators are Tibetan wolves and snow leopards, as well as golden eagles.
 Himalayan marmots are among the largest marmots in the world and can grow up to ten kilos in weight.
 They gain body weight before they hibernate and this group was really rotund.
 When they came out en masse, one stood as a sentry on guard.

 Marmots build extensive underground burrows and a family can have over 30 individuals living in one long convoluted burrow.
 Their habitat, while spread out across alpine meadows of the Himalayas, rarely goes higher than the permanent snowline.
 As they need a very specific kind of soil for their burrows, several marmot families can be found in close proximity to each other and may form colonies.
 They rise up on their hind legs and stand straight if they want to look out and lie on their bellies when relaxed.